WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 !!! info

+    There are some more configuration options that can be found in the [GitHub repository's readme file](https://github.com/wimove-oss/wimoved).
     If you have any configuration needs that are not provided by the current configuration options, feel free to [open an issue](https://github.com/WiMoVE-OSS/wimoved/issues/new).

 After a successful configuration, you can run `wimoved` and it should start without any errors.
 When connecting with a client, you should see log messages.